gongahkia/gitfetch/README.md

 Check to ensure that the file titled `.bashrc` shows up.

 **Step 3:**
-Use your favourite text editor to insert the string `export PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games"` at the **top** of your `.bashrc` file.
+Use your favourite text editor to insert the line `export PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games"` at the **top** of your `.bashrc` file.

 **Step 4:**
 ```console